Skip to content

 The landing page lists:

-• Room nodes — one card per connected node, showing its room name, a short node id, IP address, installed Kenzy version, and live status (idle / streaming).
-Cards flagged ⚑ unconfigured have no saved per-node config yet.
+• Room nodes — one card per connected node, showing its room name, a short node id, IP address, installed Kenzy version, live status (idle / streaming), and a system row with the node's CPU, RAM, and disk usage plus its temperature (refreshed every ~30 seconds; the temperature turns red at 80°C — Raspberry Pi throttling territory, usually a sign the node wants a heatsink or better airflow).
+Cards flagged ⚑ unconfigured have no saved per-node config yet; rooms with hardware_aec: false carry a no AEC badge.
 A Configure button opens the node editor.

 • Backend services — STT, TTS, LLM, and Speaker health (from each service's /health), with a few details (version, model, voice, provider).